kerner1000/hello-world-server-client/README.md

 # Hello World: Server-Client Communication

-Examples for Java Server-Client communication.
+Examples for Java Server-Client communication build with Maven.

 This project contains the following examples: